runvnc/actbluecounter/README.md

 For help with setting this up, email runvnc@gmail.com.
 I can also transfer a snapshot directly to another Digital Ocean user so no setup is necessary (if its for the Yang campaign).

+It will also be pretty easy to extend this to have a websocket feed displaying donor names and amounts as they come in.